DIYgod/RSSHub/.github/ISSUE_TEMPLATE/bug_report_en.md

 ---

 <!--
-Please ensure you have read [documentation](https://docs.rsshub.app/en), and provide all the information required by this template
+Please ensure you have read [documentation](https://docs.rsshub.app/en), and provide all the information required by this template.
-Otherwise issue will be closed immediately
+Otherwise the issue will be closed immediately.
 -->

 ### Involved route